 King Károly Róbert restored the former rights in 1327, which showed that in the first two decades Sárvár had been a royal castle.
 Then, it was recaptured by Köcski Sándor from the Németújvár family.
-(Note, I use the Eastern name order for Hungarian names where family names come first.)
+(Note, I use the Oriental name order for Hungarian names where family names come first.)

 In 1390, King Sigismund donated Sárvár with his accessories along with the castle of Léka castle to Archbishop Kanizsai János of Esztergom and his brother, together with the market towns of Csepreg and Szigeth and their accessories.